-- (a) The ratio of the maximum to minimum flow-rates specified by the manufacturer for devices measuring liquefied gases shall be 5:1 or greater. - (b) The ratio of the maximum to minimum flow-rates specified by the manufacturer for devices measuring other than liquefied gases shall be 10:1 or greater. - S.3.2.
-Adjustment Means.
-An assembly shall be provided with the means to change the ratio between the indicated quantity and the quantity of liquid measured by the assembly.
-A bypass on the measuring assembly shall not be used for these means. - S.3.2.1.
-Discontinuous Adjusting Means.
-When the adjusting means changes the ratio between the indicated quantity and the quantity of measured liquid in a discontinuous manner, the consecutive values of the ratio shall not differ by more than 0.1 %. - S.3.3.
-Vapor Elimination.
-A liquid-measuring instrument or measuring system shall be equipped with an effective vapor or air eliminator or other effective means, automatic in operation, to prevent the measurement of vapor and air.
-Vent lines from the air or vapor eliminator shall be made of metal tubing or some other suitable rigid material.
+- (a) The ratio of the maximum to minimum flow-rates specified by the manufacturer for devices measuring liquefied gases shall be 5:1 or greater. - (b) The ratio of the maximum to minimum flow-rates specified by the manufacturer for devices measuring other than liquefied gases shall be 10:1 or greater.

+S.3.2.
+Adjustment Means. - An assembly shall be provided with the means to change the ratio between the indicated quantity and the quantity of liquid measured by the assembly.
+A bypass on the measuring assembly shall not be used for these means.

+S.3.2.1.
+Discontinuous Adjusting Means. - When the adjusting means changes the ratio between the indicated quantity and the quantity of measured liquid in a discontinuous manner, the consecutive values of the ratio shall not differ by more than 0.1 %.

+S.3.3.
+Air/Vapor Elimination. - A measuring system shall be equipped with an effective air/vapor eliminator or other automatic means to prevent the measurement of air/vapor.
+Vent lines from the air/vapor eliminator shall be made of appropriate non-collapsible material.

 S.3.3.1.
-Vapor Elimination on Loading Rack Liquid Metering Systems.
+Air/Vapor Elimination on Loading Rack Liquid Measuring Systems.

-- (a) A loading rack liquid metering system shall be equipped with a vapor or air eliminator or other automatic means to prevent the passage of vapor and air through the meter unless the system is designed or operationally controlled by a method, approved by the weights and measures jurisdiction having statutory authority over the device, such that neither air nor vapor can enter the system. - (b) Vent lines from the air or vapor eliminator (if present) shall be made of metal tubing or other rigid material.
+(a) A loading rack measuring system shall be equipped with an effective air/vapor eliminator or other automatic means to prevent the passage of air/vapor through the meter unless the system is designed or operationally controlled by a means such that neither air nor vapor can enter the system.

+(b) Vent lines from the air/vapor eliminator shall be made of appropriate non-collapsible material.